Jobor-Marho/HNG_Stage-1-Number-Fact/README.md

 Make a **GET** request to the following endpoint:

-- /api/classify-number?number=<any valid positive number>
+- /api/classify-number?number=any positive whole number

 ### Response